Abhijithvprabha/HomeLab/README.md

 ![alt text](<images/Microsoft Entradasync.png>)

+## Force a Synchronization to Update the Scheduler

+If the synchronization schedule is outdated or incorrect, you can manually trigger a delta sync to refresh the scheduler and recalculate the next sync time.

+### Steps to Force a Delta Sync
+Run the following PowerShell commands:

+# Load the Azure AD Sync module
+Import-Module ADSync

+# Trigger a manual delta sync
+Start-ADSyncSyncCycle -PolicyType Delta

+# Verify the updated scheduler
+Get-ADSyncScheduler

 # Preparing a Non-Routable Domain for Directory Synchronization

 When synchronizing your on-premises directory with Microsoft 365, you must have a verified domain in Microsoft Entra ID.
 Only User Principal Names (UPNs) associated with the on-premises Active Directory Domain Services (AD DS) domain are synchronized.
 However, UPNs with a non-routable domain, such as `.local` (e.g., `user@vegas-it.local`), are synchronized to an `.onmicrosoft.com` domain (e.g., `user@vegas-it.onmicrosoft.com`).